serverless-nextjs/serverless-next.js/README.md

 ## Hosting static assets

-If you don't want to manage uploading the next static assets yourself, like uploading them to a CDN, the plugin can do this for you by hosting the asset files on S3.
+If you don't want to manage uploading the next static assets yourself, like uploading them to a CDN, the plugin can do this for you by hosting the asset files on S3.

 The easiest way is to use a [valid bucket URL](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html#access-bucket-intro) in the `assetPrefix` field of your next configuration: